 Change the settings for the "PWM On Time".
 Adjust it to be as small as possible without a loss of brightness.
+This also reduces the power consumption of the module: normally it should not consume more than 3W.

 Programming the micro-controller